psychemedia/middle-english-romances/sir-orfeo.md

 We redyn ofte, and fynde ywryte,
 As clerkes don us to wyte,
 The layes that ben of harpyng
-Ben yfounde of frely thing ;
+Ben yfounde of frely thing;
 Sum ben of wele, and fum of wo,
 And fum of joy, and merthe alfo,
 Sum of bourdys, and fum of rybaudry,
-And fum ther ben of the feyrè ;
+And fum ther ben of the feyrè;
 Sum of trechery, and fum of gyle,
 And fum of happes that fallen by while.
 Of alle thing that men may fe